Marlboro Ads

 1

 Full color 9 1/2" x 12 1/2" ad for their Filter Cigarettes.
 This ad is like an earlier ad but this ad has a full color picture of Green Bay Packer running back Paul Hornung.
-Paul is leaning back against his locker smoking a Marlboro while dressed in a red shirt, black pants and a yellow jacket.
+Paul is leaning back against his locker smoking a Marlboro while dressed in a red shirt, black pants and a yellow jacket while the caption gives information about his football achievements.
 The ad headline asks "Why don't you settle back and have a full-flavored smoke?
 Marlboro the filter cigarette with the unfiltered taste".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 November 20, 1962